Could 'mystery woman' shed light on UK sex scandal?

 That cottage was on the estate of Lord Astor's stately home, Cliveden, where Profumo first cast eyes on the 19-year-old Keeler swimming naked in the pool and where Ivanov was also a party guest.

-The portrait gallery's assistant curator Clare Freestone, who found the new drawing while organizing a display marking the 50th anniversary of the scandal, believes the woman's story could be fascinating.
+The portrait gallery's assistant curator Clare Freestone, who found the new drawing while organising a display marking the 50th anniversary of the scandal, believes the woman's story could be fascinating.

 "If this is the girl on the reverse, she would have been witness to the first meeting between Keeler, Profumo and Ivanov," she said in a statement.